Hierarchy of hazard controls

-The system is not based on evidence of effectiveness; rather, it relies on whether the elimination of hazards is possible.
-Eliminating hazards allows workers to be free from the need to recognize and protect themselves against these dangers.
-Substitution is given lower priority than elimination because substitutes may also present hazards.
-Engineering controls depend on a well-functioning system and human behaviour, while administrative controls and personal protective equipment are inherently reliant on human actions, making them less reliable.
+The system is not based on evidence about effectiveness but based on If elimination of the hazard is possible, it frees workers of being aware of the hazard and protecting themselves.
+Substitution has less priority than elimination because the substitute can possibly also come with a hazard.
+Engineering controls depend on a well-functioning system and human behaviour.
+Administrative controls and personal protective equipment are always dependent on human behavior which makes these controls less reliable.